KarmaPenny/CryptoWatch/README.md

 1.)
 Click the plus icon in the top right corner to add a coin to your portfolio.

 2.)
-Enter the name of the coin as it appears on coinmarketcap.com.
+Enter the symbol of the coin as it appears on coinmarketcap.com.

 3.)
 Set your holdings for the new coin.